iphone boy mirror selfie aesthetic

 Posing and Composition

 Body Position: How to pose naturally and comfortably in front of the mirror.
-It’s all about finding what feels right for you.
-I’ve seen too many people contort themselves into awkward positions, thinking it looks cool.
+Finding what feels right for you matters most, and honestly, I’ve watched people twist themselves into genuinely awkward positions convinced they don’t look half as cool as they think.
+The truth is simpler: if you’re uncomfortable, it shows.

 Trust me, it doesn’t.

 Camera Angle: The best angles to hold your iPhone to capture the most flattering shot.
 (Seriously, a slight tilt can make all the difference.)
-For a more natural look, try holding your phone slightly above eye level.
-This angle tends to slim out your face and neck, making you look more relaxed and confident.
+Hold your phone a bit above eye level for a more natural look.
+This angle slims your face and neck, and you’ll look more relaxed and confident.

 Keep your body language loose and your expression natural.
 No forced smiles or overly dramatic poses.